HIPAA for Business Associate Admins

 Faculty: Donna L Atherton RN, MSN, NP and Carol Pierini MA

-Ensure your knowledge of HIPAA Compliance in 2013 including the Omnibus Final Rule updates to the Health Insurance Portability and Accountability Act (HIPAA) of 1996 Privacy and Security Rules.
+Ensure your knowledge of HIPAA Compliance including the Omnibus Final Rule updates to the Health Insurance Portability and Accountability Act (HIPAA) of 1996 Privacy and Security Rules.
 This module details a Business Associates' responsibilities, business associate contracts, implementation and penalties for non-compliance.

-- Describe the purpose of HIPAA legislation
+- Describe the purpose of the HIPAA law

 - Define the types of positions that fall under the Business Associates category

 - Identify the changes int he Final Ominbus Rule and its impact on HIPAA legislation